Welcome to my "Strength and Comparison" article for the coming week, the article "Ranking, Rating and Score" has also been published.

 For analyzing the best pairs to trade looking from a longer term perspective the last 3 months Currency Classification can be used in support.

-Strong: USD / JPY / CHF.
+Strong: JPY, AUD, CHF.
 The preferred range is from 6 to 8.

-Average: EUR, AUD, NZD.
+Average: USD, CAD, NZD.
 The preferred range is from 3 to 5.

-Weak: GBP, CAD.
+Weak: EUR, GBP.
 The preferred range is from 1 to 2.

 The 13 Weeks Currency Strength and the 13 Weeks Average are provided here below.
 This data and the "3 months currency classification" are considered for deciding on the preferred range.
 Because it is not ideal nor desired to change the range for a currency every single week, we perform several checks to avoid this.

-- The amount of weeks that a currency is stronger than another currency can also be evaluated.
+- The number of weeks that a currency is stronger than another currency can also be evaluated.

-- Besides these the "13 weeks Currency Classification" chart of each currency is also consulted.
-These have been updated and can be found in the article: "".
+- Besides these the "13 weeks Currency Classification" chart of each currency is also consulted and compared.
+These have been updated and can be found in the article: "Forex Currency Score Classification for Wk17".

 The information from the Comparison Table is the source for calculating the "Ranking and Rating List" where this list uses additionally the volatility and statistics for creating the best and worst performer in the list from number 1 to 28.

 The comparison table provides a way to compare currencies from a longer term perspective of 13 weeks and also simultaneously taking the current trend into account.
-By coloring the currencies in the X and Y axis according to their Classification, see "Forex Currency Score Classification for Wk13", we can show what the best combinations are.
+By coloring the currencies in the X and Y axis according to their Classification, see "Forex Currency Score Classification for Wk17", we can show what the best combi nations are.
 In doing this we apply 2 rules to make it clear.

 - First of all only better classified currencies in combination with weaker classified currencies are "Approved".